MichielVerloop/Latex-to-SMT-Converter/README.md

 * \newcommand{\T}[1]{\texttt{#1}} % Required for `if-then-else`.
 * \newcommand{\markreplaceable}[1]{#1} % Necessary for marking formulas that aren't subscripted for replacement by big operands.
 Does nothing to alter the pdf output.

+The following libraries must be installed for the code to work:
+* click 7.1.2
+* parsimonious 0.8.1
+* regex 2020.9.27

+# List of operands
 Table of all repeatable operands that require brackets:
 Operand                   | tex equivalent  | example
 ------------------------- | --------------- | -------